In the micro-world, polyhedra are found in the form of molecules, viruses and bacteria - the simplest organisms.

-Elementary water cells exist in the shape of tetrahedron which contain five molecules H2O interconnected by hydrogen bonds.
-At the same time each of the water molecules in elementary tetrahedra retains the ability to form hydrogen bonds.
-Due to them simple tetrahedra can interconnect by vertices, edges or faces, forming a variety of spatial structures.
+The unit cell of water is tetrahedra containing five H2O molecules connected by hydrogen bonds.
+Moreover, each of the water molecules in simple tetrahedra retains the ability to form hydrogen bonds.
+Due to their simple tetrahedra can be joined together by vertices, edges or faces, forming a variety of spatial structures.

-Hexagonal structure is the basic one among the wide variety of structures existing in nature, when six molecules of water (tetrahedra) are combined into a ring.
-This type of structure is typical for ice, snow and melt-water.
-Molecules of methane (CH4) and molecules of ammonia (NH3) also have the shape of tetrahedron.
+And of all the variety of structures in nature, the hexagonal (hexagonal) structure is when the six water molecules (tetrahedra) are combined into a ring.
+This type of structure is characteristic of ice, snow and melt water.

-This is the way how viruses solve the most difficult problem: to find the body with the smallest surface in a given volume and, moreover, consisting of identical and simplest shapes.
-Viruses, the smallest organisms, are so simple that it is still unclear if they should be classified as a part of living or inanimate nature.
-Viruses have coped with the geometric problem which took people to solve more than two thousand years!
-All the so-called "spherical viruses", including the polio virus, are icosahedra, and not spheres, as previously thought.
+This is how viruses are solved by the most complicated (it is called “izopyrannoy”) task: to find the body of the smallest surface for a given volume and, moreover, consisting of the same and also the simplest figures.
+Viruses, the smallest of organisms, so simple that it is still not clear - to refer them to living or inanimate nature - these same viruses have coped with the geometric problem that has required people for more than two thousand years!
+All the so-called "spherical viruses", including such scary as the polio virus, are icosahedra, and not a sphere, as previously thought.

-Bacteriophages (from Greek “phagos” meaning “devourer”; literally - eaters of bacteria) are bacterial viruses which cause the destruction of bacteria and other microorganisms.
-The particles consist of a hexagonal or rod-shaped head with a diameter of 45–140 nanometers, a thickness of 10–40 nanometers and length of 100–200 nanometers.
-Bacteriophage attaches its offshoot to the bacterial cell, release enzyme and dissolves the cell wall; then the contents of its head moves into cell through the offshoot, where due to the influence of nucleic acid phage stops the synthesis of bacterial proteins.
+Bacteriophages (Greek.
+Phagos - eater; literally - bacter eaters) - bacterial viruses that cause the destruction of bacteria and other microorganisms.
+Particles consist of a hexagonal or rod-shaped head with a diameter of 45–140 nm and a process 10–40 thick and 100–200 nm long.
+The bacteriophage is attached by its appendix to the bacterial cell and, secreting the enzyme, dissolves the cell wall; then the contents of its head, through the canadian process, pass into the cell, where the synthesis of bacterial proteins stops under the influence of the phage nucleic acid.